14 Comparing quantitative data between individuals

 • compare quantitative between within individuals in summary tables.

 Relational RQs compare groups.
 This chapter considers how to compare quantitative variables in different groups.
-Graphs are useful this purpose, and a table of the numerical summaries usually are also produced.
+Graphs are useful this purpose, and a table of the numerical summaries usually is produced also.

 Younger